-Technology has only intensified our expectation that all areas of our life should be able to accommodate our desire for quick results.
-All you need to do is perform a simple Google search for quick results weight loss, debt relief or even a divorce and you'll see what I mean.
+Technology has only intensified our expectation that all areas of our life should accommodate our desire for quick results.
+All you need to do is perform a simple Google search for immediate results, weight loss, debt relief, or even a divorce, and you'll see what I mean.
 These experiences that can be both transformative and beneficial for you and your family are expected to be done in the blink of an eye.
 If that can't be done, well, we are not going to be happy about it.

 This is a problem that we family law attorneys run into with some frequency.
-It goes without saying that nobody involved in a family law case is excited at the prospect of spending months on end involved in Emotionally difficult and financially expensive legal battles sending you in and out of the courtrooms of Southeast Texas.
-Of course, not every family law cases alike but many of them do require in great deal of commitment in terms of time, money and effort.
+Nobody involved in a family law case is excited at the prospect of spending months on end engaged in Emotionally challenging and financially expensive legal battles sending you in and out of the courtrooms of Southeast Texas.
+Of course, not every family law case is alike, but many of them require a great deal of commitment in terms of time, money, and effort.
 When you stop to think about it, it makes sense that this is the case.
-After all, you are asking a court to divorce you and end your marriage or two make some sort of significant change in the life of your child and your family.
-Maybe a slow cooker is more appropriate then a microwave at least in the world of family law.
+After all, you are asking a court to divorce you and end your marriage or two to make significant changes in your child's life and your family.
+Maybe a slow cooker is more appropriate than a microwave, at least in the world of family law.

-With all that said, no attorney and no client once a divorce to take any longer than it has to.
-There is an old criticism of attorneys who bill by the hour that the attorney would prefer for the case to go on and on into the future so that that attorney can continue to build a client for all their worth.
-Meanwhile, client's life worsens and worsens in the divorce is nowhere closer to completion despite the efforts of the client.
-The thought is that the greeting attorney delays the case and continues to milk the client for every last cent that he or she has.
+With all that said, no attorney and no client once a divorce takes any longer than it has to.
+There is an old criticism of attorneys who bill by the hour that the attorney would prefer for the case to go on and on into the future to continue to build a client for all their worth.
+Meanwhile, the client's life worsens and worsens in the divorce is nowhere closer to completion despite the client's efforts.
+The thought is that the greeting attorney delays the case and continues to milk the client for every last cent.

 However, I am here to tell you that attorneys do not function this way.
 Yes, family law attorneys do bill by the hour.
-Yes, the longer your case goes the more expensive it tends to be.
-However, an attorney would prefer a fair, satisfactory and efficient into a case then an unfair unhappy and lengthy divorce case.
+Yes, the longer your case goes, the more expensive it tends to be.
+However, an attorney would prefer a fair, satisfactory, and efficient chance to an unfair unhappy, and lengthy divorce case.
 Why is this?
 Don't attorneys want to make as much money as possible?

-In reality, an attorney wants to be able to work as much as possible on their clients' cases as they can in order to ensure a fair and satisfactory result for their client.
+In reality, an attorney wants to work as much as possible on their clients' cases as they can to ensure a fair and satisfactory result for their client.
 That does not necessarily mean billing as many hours as possible or taking as much time as possible to complete the case.
-Oftentimes what ends up happening is you reach a point of diminishing returns where access work done on a case does not benefit the client at all it only manages to stir up animosity between the parties.
+Often, you reach a point of diminishing returns where access to work on a patient does not benefit the client at all; it only manages to stir up hatred between the parties.
 We've all heard the old saying that familiarity breeds contempt.
-We see that all the time in sportswear teams that play one another frequently have a tendency to get chippy and overly aggressive with one another.
+We see that sportswear teams that play one another all the time frequently tend to get chippy and overly aggressive with one another.
 This is due to frustration at seeing that same team or same opponent over and over again.
-In my opinion this happens in divorce cases as well.
+In my opinion, this happens in divorce cases as well.

-Rather, a divorce attorney seeks to minimize disruption to a case and would much prefer smooth sailing for the client.
-Yes, this means Less hours spent working on the case and likely less money to build for that client, but it allows the attorney to spend more time working on more cases to better ends for each client he or she represents.
+Instead, a divorce attorney seeks to minimize disruption to a case and would much prefer smooth sailing for the client.
+Yes, this means Fewer hours spent working on the matter and likely less money to build for that client, but it allows the attorney to spend more time working on more issues to better ends for each client they represent.
 Despite popular conceptions about attorneys in the way they work with clients, the vast majority of attorneys do not want your divorce to drag on and on.
-There may be times where divorce needs to last longer than others given certain circumstances but on the whole a family law practitioner would prefer an efficient divorce over a lengthy divorce.
+There may be times where divorce needs to last longer than others have given certain circumstances.
+Still, on the whole, a family law practitioner would prefer an efficient divorce over a lengthy divorce.

 COVID-19 and its impact on the length of Texas divorces

 That brings us to the subject of today's blog post.
-In Mid-March, The United States was confronted by what did that point had been a pandemic which had impacted primarily the eastern hemisphere.
-The coronavirus, or COVID-19 as it has become known, had apparently crept up on our shores and began to infect American citizens.
-As a result, some pretty aggressive tactics were taken by government to stem the growth of the virus and best ensure the health of our citizens.
+In Mid-March, The United States was confronted by a pandemic that had primarily impacted the eastern hemisphere.
+The coronavirus, or COVID-19 as it has become known, had crept up on our shores and began to infect American citizens.
+As a result, the government took some pretty aggressive tactics to stem the growth of the virus and best ensure the health of our citizens.

-The judicial system in legal community as a whole we're certainly not immune from these dramatic changes to our society.
+The judicial system in the legal community as a whole we're certainly not immune from these dramatic changes to our society.
 When I first read that the Harris County courts were suspending jury trials until further notice, I knew that this was no ordinary circumstance that we were all going to encounter.
-After the suspension of jury trials, government buildings including the ports began to close their doors to the public.
-Attorneys in parties were not able to enter the courthouse and even the employees of these government agencies and departments are now working from home.
-So long as the government perceived a threat of varying degrees to its people, we would all be forced to change our lives at least temporarily.
+After the suspension of jury trials, government buildings, including the ports, began to close their doors to the public.
+Attorneys in parties could not enter the courthouse, and even the employees of these government agencies and departments are now working from home.
+So long as the government perceived a threat of varying degrees to its people, we would all be forced to change our lives, at least temporarily.

-While the courts were not completely closed much of the business of these court houses would at least be slowed to a certain extent.
-For instance, the family courts of Harris County we're not completely closed down but only three quarts were open for business including hearings.
-With limited docket space and employees who could handle the various matters related to the lawsuits filed in each court it was apparent from the beginning that there will be some delays four divorces in our area.
+While the courts were not wholly closed, much of the business of these courthouses would at least be slowed to a certain extent.
+For instance, the family courts of Harris County were not completely closed down, but only three quarts were open for business, including hearings.
+With limited docket space and employees who could handle the various matters related to the lawsuits filed in each court, it was apparent from the beginning that there would be some delays in four divorces in our area.
 The extent of those delays can best be understood in the context of how long a divorce in Texas typically lasts.

 A brief timeline for a typical Texas divorce

-If you have ever read our blog before, then you know that I always say that there are no two divorces which are exactly alike.
-There are unique aspects of every divorce case and those unique aspects can both serve to lengthen and shorten the time period that a divorce lasts.
+If you have ever read our blog before, you know that I always say that there are no two divorces precisely alike.
+There are unique aspects of every divorce case, and those unique aspects can both serve to lengthen and shorten the time that a divorce lasts.
 With that said, let's discuss a typical timeline for a Texas divorce regardless of whether or not a pandemic is brewing in the background.

-From the date on which your divorce is filed with the court there is a requirement in Texas that at least 60 days pass prior to your divorce being able to finish.
-There are exceptions to his rule if there is family violence involved that would make a lengthier divorce dangerous for a spouse or their family.
+From the date on which your divorce is filed with the court, there is a requirement in Texas that at least 60 days pass before your divorce can finish.
+There are exceptions to his rule if family violence involved would make a lengthier divorce dangerous for a spouse or their family.
 However, for the most part, a divorce in Texas will last at least 60 days.
-The reason for this is that the state legislature wants to make sure that when it Texan files for divorce he or she has an opportunity to decide whether or not the divorce is actually what he or she wants.
-If a reconciliation is at all possible then a 60-day waiting period with seemed to allow the parties time to facilitate that kind of reconciliation.
+The reason for this is that the state legislature wants to make sure that when Texans file for divorce, they have an opportunity to decide whether or not the divorce is actually what they want.
+If reconciliation is possible, then a 60-day waiting period seemed to allow the parties time to facilitate that kind of reconciliation.

-There are basically two phases to a Texas divorce.
+There are two phases to a Texas divorce.
 The first phase is what I like to call the temporary orders phase.
-During this time the parties to a divorce will negotiate for temporary orders which are basically placeholder orders that will allow the parties to pay their bills, develop a temporary visitation schedule with their children and ensure that all parties to the case are able to begin adjusting to life and separate households with separate incomes.
+During this time, the parties to a divorce will negotiate for temporary orders, which are placeholder orders that will allow the parties to pay their bills, develop a provisional visitation schedule with their children and ensure that all parties to the case can begin adjusting to life and separate households with separate incomes.

-Once the parties to a divorce have come to an agreement on temporary orders or have gone to a temporary orders hearing, and a judge issued temporary orders the parties would then be able to begin thinking about final orders.
-As the term suggests, final orders are those orders that you, your spouse and your children will live under once the divorce has been finalized.
-Final orders encompass many of the same issues as were decided in temporary orders but will also seek to establish permanent visitation schedules, permanent amounts of child support and spousal support (if any) and will also divide up your community estate.
+Once the parties to a divorce have agreed on temporary orders or have gone to a temporary orders hearing, and a judge issued temporary orders, the parties would then be able to begin thinking about final orders.
+As the term suggests, final orders are those orders you, your spouse, and your children will live under once the divorce has been finalized.
+Last orders encompass many of the same issues as were decided in temporary orders but will also seek to establish permanent visitation schedules, endless amounts of child support, and spousal support (if any) and will also divide up your community estate.

 All in all, this process can take anywhere from two months to six months or longer.
-There is a great deal of negotiation That goes into arriving at agreeable final orders and often times the parties need to attend at least one session of mediation in order to complete their case.
-A six-month divorce, in my opinion Is pretty typical but if you and your spouse can negotiate well and play nice in the metaphorical sandbox then your divorce may be done sooner than you would have anticipated.
+There is a great deal of negotiation That goes into arriving at agreeable final orders.
+Often, the parties need to attend at least one session of mediation to complete their case.
+A six-month divorce, in my opinion, Is pretty typical.
+Still, if you and your spouse can negotiate well and play nice in the metaphorical sandbox, then your divorce may be done sooner than you would have anticipated.

 Will COVID-19 delay your 2020 divorce?

-The reality of our situation is that we cannot say for certain whether or not the courtroom shutdowns will have a demonstrable impact on the length of your divorce.
-What I would tell you is that you and your spouse will have a greater impact on your divorce and its length than a virus will.
-In the event that you and your spouse disagree on even minor points in your divorce, violate temporary orders with impunity and generally cannot work with one another in your attorneys then your case will probably be delayed.
-However, to be fair, this would have been the case had there never been a coronavirus.
+The reality of our situation is that we cannot say for sure whether or not the courtroom shutdowns will have a demonstrable impact on the length of your divorce.
+I would tell you that you and your spouse will have a more significant effect on your divorce and its size than a virus will.
+Suppose you and your spouse disagree on even minor points in your divorce, violate temporary orders with impunity, and generally cannot work with one another in your attorneys.
+In that case, your case will probably be delayed.
+However, this would have been the case had there never been a coronavirus.

-On the other hand, if you and your spouse can work through issues together, resolve parenting problems by co-parenting and generally seek to find middle ground and consensus before resorting to finding a name calling then your divorce should not be delayed too much by the pandemic.
-The bottom line is the more you and your spouse rely upon a judge to resolve your problems the greater impact the pandemic may have on your case.
-If you can instead rely upon negotiation and utilizing your attorneys and a mediator to help you come up with practical solutions to your problems, then you are much more likely to see your divorce completed in a more expedited fashion.
+On the other hand, if you and your spouse can work through issues together, resolve parenting problems by co-parenting, and generally seek to find a middle ground and consensus before resorting to finding name-calling, then your divorce should not be delayed too much the pandemic.
+The bottom line is the more you and your spouse rely upon a judge to resolve your problems, the more significant impact the pandemic may have on your case.
+Suppose you can instead rely upon negotiation and utilizing your attorneys and a mediator to help you develop practical solutions to your problems.
+In that case, you are much more likely to see your divorce completed in a more expedited fashion.

 Questions about the material contained in today's blog post?
 Contact the Law Office of Bryan Fagan

 If you have any questions about the material contained in today's blog post, please do not hesitate to contact the Law Office of Bryan Fagan.
-Our licensed family law attorneys offer free of charge consultation six days a week.
-These consultations can be held in person at our office, over the phone or via video.
-Thank you for choosing to spend part of your day with us today and we hope that you will be back tomorrow as we share more unique content with our community regarding the world of Texas family law.
+Our licensed family law attorneys offer free-of-charge consultation six days a week.
+These consultations can be held in person at our office, over the phone, or via video.
+Thank you for choosing to spend part of your day with us today, and we hope that you will be back tomorrow as we share unique content with our community regarding the world of Texas family law.